2016rshah/blog/posts/12-books-12-months-2017.md

 ### *The Fountainhead* by Ayn Rand (August Bonus Round #3)

 Yet another obnoxiously long audiobook.
 I had downloaded it onto my phone from my local library long ago but only gotten about halfway through it.
 After I finished *Through the Looking Glass* I wanted to consume more literature but it was late at night.
-I spark-noted to refresh my memory up to where I had stopped, redownloaded the book, and started listening.
+I spark-noted to refresh my memory up to where I had stopped, redownloaded *The Fountainhead*, and started listening.

 In the process of exploring NYC I went into two or three bookstores.
 Everytime I asked the clerk where to find *The Fountainhead* in the store because I was hunting for a cheap physical copy.
 But I felt a little embarassed everytime I had to say what book I was looking for.
 I also told two of my friends I was listening to it.
 Neither had read it before but they both had strong reactions.
 One jokingly asked "oh are you a libertarian now?".
 The other said "don't waste your time on a book like that".
 I thought about their comments when the first bookstore pointed me to the "banned books" shelf.